Lemiru/jp-to-en-translation-overlay/README.md

 # JP to EN Translation Overlay
-Application written in Python for reading text from area of the screen and overlaying a translation of it on top of original text
+Application written in Python for reading text from area of the screen and overlaying a translation of it on top of original text.

+If you like my project and/or want to check if I'm working on any other projects, consider checking out my [Patreon](https://patreon.com/Lemiru?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink).

 ## Requirements
 - OS: Windows 10 Version 2004 or newer